-Despite this incredible biodiversity, the wildlife population has been in danger since the arrival of humans in the 1500s.
-The presence of people has meant that the seas have been severely over-fished, the land has been over-farmed, and animals and plants from the mainland have completely taken over many native species.
+Despite this amazing biodiversity, the wildlife population has been in danger since the arrival of humans in the 1500s.
+The presence of people has meant that the seas have been severely over-fished, the land has been over-farmed, and imported non-native animals and plants have completely taken over many native species.
 Because of this, almost 60% of native vegetation is considered to be under threat.

 What will I be doing?

 You will be rising early each day to cheat the heat and really get into the islanders’ way of life.
-Your project will usually last from 7.00 – 13.00 each day, however this can change depending on the tasks at hand.
-You will be helping with a variety of conservation initiatives in and around the 50 hectares of land where this project is focused.
-Sometimes you will be asked to trek, ride or jump in the car to reach the areas that you will be working in.
+Your project will usually last from 8.00 – 13.00 each day, however this can change depending on the tasks at hand.

 Tasks are varied and depend on the need, however some examples of things that you might be doing include:

-- chopping down invasive vegetation such as blackberry and guava with a machete – hot work!
+- Chopping down invasive vegetation such as blackberry, guava and elder

-- painting and maintenance work in and around the community
+- Painting, construction and maintenance work in the community

 Accommodation and food